Broken Cisterns

 God gave the nation of Judah many chances to return, but they refused.
 In terms of the illustration, verse 18 indicates that instead of returning to God, they turned to the river waters of the Nile and the Euphrates.
 In other words, they looked to the gods and governments of Egypt and Assyria for protection and provision.

 As a result, the Lord declared that His people would reap what they had sown (v19).
-Judah was conquered and taken away into exile in Babylon, on the Euphrates River, where they drank the bitter waters they had chosen.
+Judah was conquered and taken away into exile in Babylon, along the Euphrates River, where they drank the bitter waters they had chosen.
 The survivors who were left in Israel ran away to Egypt, against the explicit counsel of the Lord through Jeremiah.
 There they died by the waters of the River Nile (Jeremiah 42-44).

 The consequences of turning away from God are just as serious and sure today as they were 2,500 years ago.
 Why not avoid all the struggle and desperate thirst?
 Why not drink forever at the Fountain of Living Waters!